Bank of England note issues: 10/–

-The Bank of England's first 10 shilling (10/-) note, which was issued on 22 November 1928, featured a vignette of Britannia, a feature of the Bank's notes since 1694.
+The Bank of England's first 10 shilling (10/–) note, issued on 22 November 1928, featured a vignette of Britannia, a feature of the Bank's notes since 1694.
 The predominant colour was red-brown.
 Unlike previous notes it, and the contemporaneous £1 note, were not dated but their approximate year of issue can be identified by the signature of the Chief Cashier of the time.
 In 1940 a metal security thread was introduced, and the colour of the note was changed to mauve for the duration of the Second World War.
 The original design of the note was replaced by the Series C design on 12 October 1961, when Queen Elizabeth II agreed to allow the use of her portrait on the notes.

 As part of the planned Series D, which introduced historical figures, a new 10 shilling note featuring Sir Walter Raleigh was planned.
 This was to be issued as a 50 pence note in anticipation of the decimalisation of Britain's currency in 1971.
 However, inflation, particularly after the 1967 sterling devaluation, was eroding the note's lifespan in circulation and it was decided to replace it with a 50 pence coin, which was first issued in 1969.
 The 10 shilling note was withdrawn from circulation on 20 November 1970.